jerrinot/cdcportable/README.md

 Cache, etc.

-Not relying on User Code Deployment for Domain Objects greatly simplify schema evolution and job lifecycle.
+Not relying on User Code Deployment for Domain Objects greatly simplifies schema evolution and job lifecycle.

 ## Project Structure:
 The project consists of multiple modules